Phil Wise (American football)

-Phil Wise (born April 25, 1949 in Omaha, Nebraska) is an American former football player who was selected by the New York Jets in the 6th round (136th overall) of the 1971 NFL Draft.
-Wise was 6'0", 192-lb. safety from the University of Nebraska at Omaha.
-Wise played in nine NFL seasons from 1971–76 with the Jets, and 1976-79 with the Minnesota Vikings.
+Phil Wise (born April 25, 1949) is an American former professional football player in the National Football League (NFL).
+He was selected by the New York Jets in the sixth round (136th overall) of the 1971 NFL draft.
+Wise was 6'0", 192-lb. safety who played college football for the Nebraska–Omaha Mavericks.
+Wise played in nine NFL seasons from 1971 to 1976 with the Jets, and 1976 to 1979 with the Minnesota Vikings.
 He finished his NFL career with 92 games and six interceptions.

 Wise is also a member on The KQ92 Morning Show with Tom Barnard on KQRS-FM in Minneapolis, Minnesota.